IJCEP Copyright © 2007-All rights reserved.

 Full Text PDF

-Address all correspondences to: Sergey V. Sheleg, MD, IBPT LLC, Scottsdale, Arizona 85266, Email: Sergey.Sheleg@asu.edu
+Address all correspondence to: Sergey V. Sheleg, MD, IBPT LLC, Scottsdale, Arizona 85266, Email: Sergey.Sheleg@asu.edu